shdown/luastatus/plugins/inotify/README.rst

   Performs glob expansion of ``pattern``.
-  A glob is a wildcard pattern like ``/tmp/*.txt`` that can be applied as a filter to a list of existing files names.
+  A glob is a wildcard pattern like ``/tmp/*.txt`` that can be applied as a filter to a list of existing file names.
 Supported expansions are ``*``, ``?`` and ``[...]``.
 Please refer to ``glob(7)`` for more information on wildcard patterns.